Built: Derby Locomotive Works

 Renumbered February 27th 1974.

-After nine years at Toton 25267 was withdrawn on February 1st 1981, being stored at Leicester from April to July 1981.
+After withdrawal 25267 was stored at Leicester from April to July 1981.
 25267 was then moved to Derby Works and remained here until broken up by the middle of February 1982.

 Works visits (records incomplete).